IQSS/dataverse-client-javascript/docs/useCases.md

 The `datasetVersionId` parameter can correspond to a numeric version identifier, as in the previous example, or a [DatasetNotNumberedVersion](../src/datasets/domain/models/DatasetNotNumberedVersion.ts) enum value.
 If not set, the default value is `DatasetNotNumberedVersion.LATEST`.

-There is a third optional parameter called `includeDeaccessioned`, which indicates whether to consider deaccessioned versions or not in the dataset search.
+There is an optional third parameter called `includeDeaccessioned`, which indicates whether to consider deaccessioned versions or not in the dataset search.
 If not set, the default value is `false`.

 #### Get Dataset By Private URL Token